 At Allard Law, we care about your wellbeing and are committed to supporting you in your academic pursuits.
 We recognize that sometimes unanticipated events or circumstances can affect your ability to complete your academic responsibilities.
-At Allard Law, requests for academic concessions are directed to the Academic Procedures Committee (through your Allard Law Advisor - as noted on the Academic Concession Request Form below) rather than through your professor.
-Requests should be made promptly and for already missed deadlines or examinations requests based on medical or compassionate grounds must be made no later than 3 days after the due date or examination date.
+At Allard Law, requests for academic concessions are directed to the Academic Procedures Committee (through your Allard Law Advisor) rather than through your professor.

 If you need immediate emotional, mental, or physical support, find a health and wellness resource to help you.